jgs03177/sc2combatsim/README.md

 ### Known Issues

-This simulator can run on WSL (Windows Subsystem for Linux), but it crashes within 1 day.
+This simulator can run on WSL (Windows Subsystem for Linux), but the simulator crashes unexpectedly within 1 day.